 Young people at St. Christopher’s form a vital part of our Church family, and we are continually blessed by them as they challenge our own perceptions of faith and engage with the life of our Church.
 We were really excited to watch the Faith Documentary filmed by the Youth Church (with help from other members of the congregation!), as they videoed members of the congregation during Lent – young and old, big and small – as they interviewed them to find out more about their faith.
 We are also very grateful to them for leading our Harvest Appeal, serving at our Older Person’s Lunch Club Christmas Dinner, cooking everyone delicious pancakes on Shrove Tuesday, and preparing a dramatic Gospel Reading for Palm Sunday.Way to go, Youth Church!

 Trips and holiday activities

-During school holidays, young people enjoy a range of activities from BBQs in the Church garden to trips out.
-A particular highlight of 2016 was welcoming a Youth Church from 2016!
+During school holidays, young people enjoy a range of activities from BBQs in the Church garden to trips out to a climbing wall and an outward bound residential.
+A particular highlight of last year was welcoming an American Youth Church from Louisiana!
 They had a great time chalking the street for the summer Street Party, and enjoyed trips out to Canterbury Cathedral and Westminster Abbey!

 Young people are encouraged to engage with the whole community of Pembroke House by joining in groups such as the Music Academy, IntoUniversity, the garden group and much more!
-Our young people are also encouraged to attend the monthly Men’s and Women’s Groups at St. Christopher’s for food, fellowship and discussion.
+Our young people are also encouraged to attend the Men’s Group and Mother’s Union Meetings at St. Christopher’s for food, fellowship and discussion.